Backstory: Finding some solace amid the bloodshed in Christchurch and Colombo

 When the gunman began shooting into the mosque where Abdelhalim was praying, the 67-year-old grandfather watched, helpless, as bullets pinned down his son on the floor before him.
 Abdelhalim’s wife was shot in the arm.
 It seemed possible he was about to witness the slaughter of his loved ones.

-But after the violence, which his family survived, Abdelhalim threw himself into counselling the relatives of the dead.
+But after the violence, which his family survived, Abdelhalim threw himself into counseling the relatives of the dead.
 His heart was broken, but Abdelhalim decided to serve, and to rebuild.

 He was expelled from his Islamic studies school for being too radical.
 Throughout his life, he was shunned by many of the Muslims around him.